Gas - flatulence

 Tests that may be done include:

-Hall JE.
+Hall JE, Hall ME.
 Physiology of gastrointestinal disorders.
-In: Hall JE, ed.
+In: Hall JE, Hall ME, eds.
 Guyton and Hall Textbook of Medical Physiology.
-13th ed.
-Philadelphia, PA: Elsevier; 2016:chap 67.
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 67.